• Skip to primary navigation

 Calamari, sourced from various squid species, is a popular ingredient in Mediterranean cuisine.

-Likewise, Squid is also consumed widely across different cultures as a delicacy or as a staple.
+Likewise, Squid is also consumed widely across different cultures as a delicacy or as a staple - and its ink adds a unique note, explored in what squid ink tastes like and how it flavors dishes.

 Interestingly, both Calamari and Squid share similar nutritional value, comprising high amounts of protein but relatively low in calories and fat content.

-However, despite these similarities, one distinct difference between these two seafood items is their texture – calamari tends to be more chewy than squid.
+However, despite these similarities, one distinct difference between these two seafood items is their texture - calamari is usually more chewy than squid.

 Overall, while often used interchangeably in recipes, distinguishing features exist between calamari and squid that can impact the taste experience.